By Marcin Wojtyczka

 1. Head for safe harbour if you can reach it before the bad weather hits

-2. Steer downwind course (run before) if you have enough sea room, a competent helmsman or very good autopilot.
-This active storm tactic is suitable for modern lightweight boats with flat bottom and wide beam.
+3. Steer downwind course (run before) if you have enough sea room, a competent helmsman or very good autopilot.
+This active storm tactic is suitable for modern lightweight boats with flat bottoms and wide beams.

-3. Heave-to if your boat can.
-This passive storm tactic is suitable for traditional voyagers with long/full keel:
+5. Heave-to if your boat can.
+This passive storm tactic can be suitable for traditional voyagers with long/full keel:

-4. Forereach if you don’t have enough see room.
+6. Forereach if you don’t have enough sea room and the sea is not breaking.
 This active storm tactic works by keeping the boat moving forward to windward (45-60 degrees to the wind) at low speed:

-Storm techniquies and preparation are described in great details in this article.
+Storm techniques and preparation are described in great detail in this article.

 Preparing the boat for a hurricane in the harbour: